Eric Harvie: Philanthropy and the Glenbow

 Following the sale of Western Leaseholds in 1955, Harvie dedicated increasing time to his collecting hobby, which he had had since a young age.
 Now able to travel, Harvie acquired an eclectic array of antiquities from across the world.
 In 1964 he first displayed his collection in the temporary location of Calgary's "second" courthouse.
-In 1966 he officially founded the Glenbow Alberta Institute with an endowment of over $10,000,000.
+In 1966 he officially founded the Glenbow Alberta Institute with an endowment of over $10 million.
 Although the museum has objects from a wide range of cultures, its primary focus is Western-Canadian culture and heritage.
 Harvie joked that he wanted to die broke, and thus turned the majority of his wealth back to the province in the form of gifts.
 Other projects paid for by Harvie's Devonian Foundation include the Confederation Centre of the Arts, Maritime Museum of the Atlantic, Devonian Gardens, and the Buffalo Nations Luxton Museum.
 In 1962 Harvie was made an honorary chief of the Blackfoot Nation, and in 1967 he was made an officer of the Order of Canada.

 Personal life

 Harvie lived in Calgary until his death in 1975.
 He and his wife Dorothy had three children: Joy (1922–2014), Donald (1924–2001), and Neil (1929–1999).
-In 1934 Harvie acquired the Glenbow Ranch near Cochrane, Alberta, comprising 2200 acres of land.
+In 1934 Harvie acquired the Glenbow Ranch near Cochrane, Alberta, comprising 2200 acre of land.
 The ranch had belonged to his client Chester de la Vergne since 1905, and had originally been purchased by Matthew Cochrane in 1880.
 After de la Vergne had gotten into financial trouble following the Wall Street crash of 1929, a deal was worked out that saw the land turned over to Harvie.
 The Harvie family spent extensive time at the ranch, which was eventually taken over by Neil.
 Eric Harvie died on 11 January 1975 at the age of 82.
 Harvie's papers are held at the Glenbow Museum as the Eric Harvie fonds.